 John Higgins died on 3rdOctober 1656 and his will made provision for his wife through accommodation and a small sum of money, small sums were also left to the two married daughters.
 Whilst Bartholomew, the eldest son, born in 1625, might have expected to be the principal heir, the will made clear that Hugh, born in 1628 was to be such as well as executor of the will.
 One reason for this is that Hugh remained in Weston Underwood, overseeing the farms with his father, whilst Bartholomew had settled in Northamptonshire, probably Preston Deanery, with his wife and three children.
 Bartholomew was left the lease on some fields and some stock.

 It is here that the first split occurs as the Bartholomew line will lead to the Higgins Brewery and the Cecil Higgins Art Gallery in Bedford whist the Hugh line will lead to Turvey.

-The Bartholomew line is followed in a separate article, we now follow Hugh Higgins who became a husbandman and a Parish Officer.
+We now follow Hugh Higgins who became a husbandman and a Parish Officer.
 He married twice, his first wife Mary Baker, whom he married on 22ndSeptember 1652 at St Paul, Bedford, gave birth to three children, all born in Weston Underwood.
 His second marriage, following the death of Mary, was to Elizabeth Kinge, whom he married on 12th September 1675 in Weston Underwood, and who gave birth to four children.